-Violent Crimes Lawyer Marion, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
-Our violent crimes lawyers in Marion, IL defend people accused of violent offenses and work to protect your freedom, record, and future immediately.
-At Combs Waterkotte, our Marion, IL criminal defense team acts quickly to begin building your defense as soon as you call.
+Violent Crimes Lawyer Marion, IL — facing arrest or an investigation means you need answers and action right away.
+Our violent crimes lawyers in Marion, IL defend people accused of offenses involving the use or threat of force and works to protect your freedom, record, and future from day one.
+At Combs Waterkotte, our Marion, IL criminal defense team moves fast to start building your defense right away.

 At a Glance: Violent Crime Cases in Marion, IL